Biomarker Testing for Breast Cancer

-Biomarker tests look at samples of blood, tumor or other tissue for changes or abnormalities caused by cancer.
-These tests can give doctors clues about the cancer, including:
+tests look at samples of blood, tumor or other tissue for changes or abnormalities caused by cancer.
+Tumor tests that are performed on blood are called liquid biopsies. tests can give doctors clues about the cancer, including:

 - how fast the cancer is growing